Using gnrnd4 on a PC

 .
 However, we

-want to do a number of steps to set up all of this.
+want to do a number of steps first.

 The work here was done on a PC running Windows 10.

-File Explorer to give us a view of the contents of the drive.
+File Explorer (or Finder on a Mac) to give us a view of the contents of that folder.

 Figure 0